mattmakai/fullstackpython.com/content/pages/02-development-environments/03-emacs.markdown

   [Sublime Text 3](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/)
   specifically for Python development.

+* [Emacs is sexy!](http://emacs.sexy/) provides a whole site with installation instructions, cheat sheets and other materials for learning Emacs.

 * [Emacs Redux](http://emacsredux.com/) is a blog with tips and tricks for how to use Emacs effectively.